How Do Payday Loans Work?

 For the $20 per $100 borrowed (or 20%) on a $375 loan, it looks like this: 75 ÷ 375 = .2 x 365 = 73 ÷ 14 = 5.21 x 100 = 521%.

-Again, the APR is astronomically higher than any other lending offered.
-If you used a credit card instead, even at the highest credit card rate available, you are paying less than one-tenth the amount of interest that you would on a payday loan.
+Again, the APR is astronomically higher than any other credit offer.
+If you used a credit card instead, even at the highest credit card rate available, you’d pay less than one-tenth the amount of interest you are charged on a payday loan.

 Payday Loan Alternatives

-Surveys suggest that 12 million American consumers get payday loans every year, despite the ample evidence that they send most borrowers into deeper debt.
+Twelve million American consumers get payday loans every year, despite the ample evidence that payday loans send most borrowers deeper into debt.

 There are alternatives to payday loans.
-Community agencies, churches and private charities are the easiest places to try.
+Community agencies, churches and private charities are the first place to try for help.
+If that doesn’t work, here are more alternatives worth researching.

 Paycheck advance: Many companies offer employees a chance to get money they earned before their paycheck is due.
 For example, if an employee has worked seven days and the next scheduled paycheck isn’t due for another five days, the company can pay the employee for the seven days.
 It is not a loan.
 It will be deducted when the next payday arrives.
 If your company doesn’t offer this, you can check out a cash advance app.

-Borrow from family or friends: Borrowing money from friends or family is a fast and often the least expensive way to dig yourself out of trouble.
-You would expect to pay much lower interest rate and have far more generous timeframe than two weeks to pay off a loan, but make sure this is a business deal that makes both sides happy.
+Borrow from family or friends: Borrowing money from friends or family is a fast and far less expensive way to dig yourself out of trouble.
+You would expect to pay a much lower interest rate and have a far more generous timeframe than two weeks to pay off a loan, but to avoid sabotaging a friendship or relationship make sure this is a business deal that makes both sides happy.
 Draw up an agreement that makes the terms of the loan clear.
 And stick to it.

 Credit Counseling: Nonprofit credit counseling agencies like InCharge Debt Solutions offer free advice on how to set up an affordable monthly budget and chip away at debt.
 InCharge credit counselors can direct you to places in your area that offer assistance with food, clothing, rent and utility bills to help people get through a financial crisis.